 I love cartoons.
-They are what I want to do for a living.
+They are what I do for a living.
 If you think an adult loving cartoons is creepy (and I'm not just talking "Family Guy" and "Futurama" but also "Adventure Time" and "My Little Ponies: Friendship is Magic") I'm probably not your cup of tea.

 I'm quirky, geeky, and have a tendency for child-like mischief.
 I'm not really a booze and bars kind of girl.
 More of a comics and video games kind of girl.

 I also love to walk.
 Walking is one of my favorite past times.